behickok/Law-Test-Randomizer/checklists/application-audit.md

 - **High-friction data entry.** Teachers must paste CSV-like text into a textarea (`src/routes/+page.svelte:213`) with limited inline validation or error surfacing.
 When parsing fails, errors are logged to the console rather than surfaced clearly. *Recommendation:* Provide drag-and-drop CSV upload with real-time validation summaries.
 - **Admin workflows lack affordances.** The admin page expects teachers to remember IDs and PINs (`src/routes/admin/+page.svelte:26`) and exposes destructive actions without confirmation beyond `confirm()`. *Recommendation:* Add search, sorting, and explicit confirmation modals with contextual help.
 - **Accessibility gaps.** Custom controls lack ARIA labelling and keyboard focus management in several components (e.g., modal toggles in `src/routes/+page.svelte:325`). *Recommendation:* Audit with axe or Lighthouse and add semantic roles/labels.
+- **Remediation status.** UX remediation workstream has been planned; see "App UX Workstream" in the remediation log for sequenced tasks covering navigation, CSV uploads, admin affordances, and accessibility gates.
+Navigation IA drafting is underway with the first-pass structure captured for review, and the new teacher upload workspace now lives at `/teacher/upload` with a guarded layout and sidebar nav while the legacy dashboard remains available for fallback.

 ## Code Quality & Maintainability
 - **Monolithic client API.** `src/lib/api.js` carries 600+ lines of mixed concerns (validation, SQL construction, business rules, randomisation).
 This impairs reuse and review. *Recommendation:* Split into domain-focused modules (tests, attempts, reviews) and push SQL construction server-side.